 To make sure your cottage cheese lasts as long as possible and doesn’t go bad prematurely, you need to take good care of it.
 Fortunately, it’s not that difficult.

 For starters, put the container in the fridge as soon as possible after buying it.
-And avoid leaving it in the fridge door, where the temperature fluctuates the most ([DB]).
+And avoid leaving it on the fridge door, where the temperature fluctuates the most.

 Put cottage cheese on the lower shelves and near the back of the refrigerator for optimal storage conditions.

-Once you open the container, remove the foil seal, and use the plastic lid to reseal it ([DB]).
+Once you open the container, remove the foil seal, and use the plastic lid to reseal it.
 If yours doesn’t come with one, use a food container or go with a makeshift seal made with aluminum foil and a rubber band.

 When you use cottage cheese, always use clean utensils and avoid double-dipping.
-And once you spoon out what you need, return the leftovers to the fridge right away ([DB]).
+And once you spoon out what you need, return the leftovers to the fridge right away.

-If whey separates after a couple of days after opening, there’s a solution to that.
-Before you put it back in the fridge, flatten the cottage cheese’s surface with a spoon ([DB]).
+If whey separates after a couple of days of opening and it bothers you, flatten the cottage cheese’s surface with a spoon before you put it back in the fridge.
+That should reduce the separation.

 Cottage Cheese FAQs